sensu/sensu-docs/content/sensu-go/6.0/reference/entities.md

 | labels     |      |
 -------------|------
 description  | Custom attributes to include with event data that you can use for response and web UI view filtering.<br><br>If you include labels in your event data, you can filter [API responses][14], [sensuctl responses][15], and [web UI views][23] based on them.
 In other words, labels allow you to create meaningful groupings for your data.<br><br>Limit labels to metadata you need to use for response filtering.
-For complex, non-identifying metadata that you will *not* need to use in response filtering, use annotations rather than labels. required     | false type         | Map of key-value pairs.
+For complex, non-identifying metadata that you will *not* need to use in response filtering, use annotations rather than labels.
+**Note**: agent entity `labels` can be centrally managed using sensuctl, the web-ui, or the Sensu entities API.
+The `agent.yaml` file values for this attribute are only used to bootstrap the entity record if it does not already exist.
+required     | false
+type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores and must start with a letter.
 Values can be any valid UTF-8 string. default      | `null`